ethanpobrien/ketch-take-home/README.md

 *Caveat*: I would take a quick look at your docker volumes just so that you don't unintentionally prune a volume not associated with this exercise.

+## Instructions for running
+1. Install Docker if needed
+1. `docker compose up`
+1. `curl localhost:8000/migrate`
+    - this **is required** to set up the tables in the postgres database
+1. `curl localhost:8000/migrate_data`
+    - this **is not required**, but can help show the relationships between the various tables and skip some of the time needed to run the necessary `curl`s that would otherwise set up the objects.

 ## DB access (places user in psql REPL/interactive terminal)
 `docker exec -it server bash -c 'PGPASSWORD=secureketchpassword789 psql -U ketchuser -h db takehome'`